IIIF/api/source/extension/georef/index.md

 1. A pointer to a IIIF Canvas or Image Service, or a part of it.
 When a resource depicts multiple carthographic projections (such as inset maps) or when the resource contains non-cartographic parts (such as legends or borders), a pixel mask can be used to select the portion of the resource that belongs to a single carthographic projection.
 The shape of such a pixel mask can vary from a simple rectangle to a more complex polygon.
 2. A mapping between the pixel coordinates of the IIIF resource and geographic WGS84 coordinates.
 This mapping consists of pairs of pixel coordinates and geographic coordinates.
 Each pair of coordinates is called a Ground Control Point (GCP).
 At least three GCPs are needed to enable clients to overlay a georeferenced IIIF resource on a map.
-3. Optionally, a transformation algorithm can be defined that tells clients what algorithm _SHOULD_ be used to turn the discrete set of GCPs into a function that can transform any of the IIIF resource pixel coordinates to geographic coordinates, and vice versa.
+3. Optionally, a transformation algorithm can be defined that tells clients what algorithm should be used to turn the discrete set of GCPs into a function that can transform any of the IIIF resource pixel coordinates to geographic coordinates, and vice versa.

 ### 2.3 Required Data for Georeferencing